FREQUENTLY ASKED QUESTIONS

 What type of things do you inspect?

 A complete inspection includes a visual examination of the building from top to bottom.
-The inspector evaluates and reports the condition of the structure, roof, foundation, drainage, plumbing, heating system, central air-conditioning system, visible insulation, walls, windows, and doors.
+I will evaluate and report on the condition of the structure, roof, foundation, drainage, plumbing, heating system, electrical system, central air-conditioning system, visible insulation, walls, windows and doors.

 Can a residential property "fail" an inspection?